sarteko/cTab-CruTeK/README.md

 - **Cam on Galaxy** — an ACE menu tree to connect the Galaxy to a video source and watch it on the phone screen
 - **Sources**: operator helmet cams, and turrets on planes, helicopters, drones, tanks, cars and boats
+- **One entry per manned station**: on a vehicle with more than one crewed turret you pick the seat, gunner or commander, and the commander does not have to be armed
 - **Turret slewing** on unmanned drones, straight from the video
 - **Stepped zoom** taken from real targeting pods
 - **Permissions by side, vehicle category and occupant type**, all in the addon options, so they are set per mission